fraile-tok/hopkins/_poems/gods-idea-of-you.md

 And all these things are
 Ever-bright, ever-kind,
-As if they were fashioned, too, from God's idea of you.
+As if they were fashioned, too,
+From God's idea of you.